Estimating Higher-Order Mixed Memberships via the $\ell_{2,\infty}$ Tensor Perturbation Bound: Main Results

+\cref{thm:estimation} establishes a \emph{uniform} error bound for the estimated communities; that is, the estimation error for a given node $i$.
+Unlike the tensor blockmodel considered in \citet{han_exact_2021}, in the tensor mixed-membership blockmodel has continuous community memberships, and hence estimation is a more challenging problem.
+Our bound exhibits a polynomial dependence on the SNR, whereas estimation of discrete community memberships often exhibits exponential dependence on the SNR (e.g. \citep{loffler_optimality_2021}).
+However, our results also demonstrate that our estimation procedure is consistent \emph{uniformly for each node}, which is a stronger result than the average-case optimality often considered in discrete community estimation.

-\begin{remark}[Relationship to Matrix Mixed-Membership Blockmodels] \cref{thm:estimation} is related to similar bounds in the literature for the matrix setting. \citet{mao_estimating_2021} and \citet{jin_estimating_2017} consider estimating the membership matrix with the leading eigenvectors of the observed matrix.
-Explicitly, they define the $p\times p$ matrix
+\begin{remark}[Relationship to Matrix Mixed-Membership Blockmodels] \cref{thm:estimation} is related to similar bounds in the literature for the matrix setting. \citet{mao_estimating_2021,xie_entrywise_2022,jin_estimating_2017} consider estimating the membership matrix with the leading eigenvectors of the observed matrix.
+Assuming certain regularity conditions, these results collectively imply that